PDevanney/Tacking-on-a-Graph/src/readme.md

 * `USAGE : python main.py False 50 3` Will perform the evaluative section on a graph of size 50 with 3 tower nodes.
 * `USAGE : python main.py True 50 3` Will perform the playable section on a graph of size 50 with 3 tower nodes.
 * Note **all** arguments must be passed in or default options will be used
+* The default options are set as False 50 3.